GiladShoham/node-activedirectory/README.md

 __Arguments__
 * opts - Optional LDAP query string parameters to execute. { scope: '', filter: '', attributes: [ '', '', ... ], sizeLimit: 0, timelimit: 0 }.
 Optionally, if only a string is provided, then the string is assumed to be an LDAP filter
+* includeMembership - Indicates if the request should also retrieve the group memberships for the users and groups.
+Default = false;
 * callback - The callback to execute when completed. callback(err: {Object}, groups: {Array[Group]})

 __Example__